LaurentBarbareau/collections/README.md

 # Collections

-This package contains JavaScript implementations of common data structures with idiomatic iterfaces, including extensions for Array and Object.
+This package contains JavaScript implementations of common data structures with idiomatic interfaces, including extensions for Array and Object.

 You can use these Node Packaged Modules with Node.js, [Browserify][],